Healing Leashes for War Vets Pups for Patriots Act – Service Dogs

 I grew up with war vets.
 Guys from the Big One: WWII.

 But the one good thing that generation of old soldiers had going for them was they had each other.
-Hundreds of thousands of guys returned home from those foreign fields and they worked together, went to the thriving Legion together…
+Hundreds of thousands of guys returned home from those foreign fields.
+And they worked together, went to the thriving Legion together…

 In the wars since — Korea, Viet Nam (yes, thousands of Canadians volunteered to serve in the American forces in that one), Afghanistan, Iraq, so many more — the numbers of veterans are fewer.
 I know some of these guys.
 Some are family.
 And they often seem to be on their own.
-In Canada, at least, they seem abandoned by the government that sent them over there.
+In Canada, at least, they seem abandoned by the government that in most cases sent them over there.

 Some of the best efforts to help are from support groups providing service dogs.